-Whilst examination outcome is important, we recognise that there is more to school than just this, so we seek to offer all students an entitlement to a rich and varied ‘pool’ of extra-curricular activities through the informal curriculum.
-The extra-curricular offer provides a space to encounter the living God, who in Jesus Christ reveals his transforming love and truth in a unique way.
+Whilst examination outcomes are important, we recognise that there is more to school than just this, it is also a rich and varied ‘pool’ of extra-curricular activities through the informal curriculum.
+The extra-curricular offer provides a space to encounter the living God who in Jesus Christ reveals his transforming love and truth in a unique way.

-Our extra-curricular offer will provide students with an opportunity to explore interests and create broader perspectives, unlocking passions students never knew they had, diversifying interests subsequently broadens a student’s world view.
-It promotes self-esteem improving self-confidence.
-Our activities provide opportunities to expand a student’s social network working alongside others.
-They promote fun and provide something else to complement school work.
-Finally, the range of opportunities expose students to the real world skills.
+Our extra-curricular offer will provide students with an opportunity to explore interests and create broader perspectives.
+This offer will unlock passions in students they never knew they had, diversify their interests and subsequently broaden their view of the world.
+Our activities will provide opportunities to expand a student’s social network working alongside others whilst improving self-esteem and self-confidence.
+These opportunities will promote fun and provide something else to complement schoolwork.
+Additionally, the range of opportunities we offer will expose students to ‘real world’ skills.
 These skills include (but are not limited to) teamwork, prioritisation, problem solving and leadership.

 Religious Education is at the foundation of the entire educational process.
-For this reason significant time is devoted to its delivery through all Key Stages.
-At Oaklands we recognise that young people will be at different places in the spectrum of their faith development.
+For this reason, significant time is devoted to its delivery through all Key Stages.
+At Oaklands, we recognise that young people will be at different places in the spectrum of their faith and spiritual development.
 Some will belong to the Catholic tradition; others will be of other Christian denominations or other world faiths.
 Many may have no faith at all.
 Religious Education implemented through the RE curriculum and all subjects will support all young people in their personal journey.
-To this end, it offers opportunities for both evangelisation, proclaiming the Gospel message to all and catechesis, the deepening of existing faith commitments among believers.
-So it is central to all subjects.
+To this end, it offers opportunities for both evangelisation, proclaiming the Gospel message to all and catechesis, the deepening of existing faith commitments among believers, so it is central to all subjects.

 Key Stage 3

-We believe that Years 7 to 9 are very important building blocks to ensure success in later life.
-Students will build upon KS2 mastery and acquire skills and knowledge at this stage which will support their success at Key Stage 4 and beyond irrespective of the pathways they choose
+We believe that Years 7 – 9 are very important building blocks to ensure success in later life.
+Students will build upon KS2 mastery and acquire skills and knowledge at this stage, which will support their success at Key Stage 4, and beyond irrespective of the pathways they choose.

-Students develop the main key skills of literacy, communication and numeracy team building as an integral part of the curriculum, together with learning and thinking skills which allow them to flourish as independent learners.
-These skills and others are mapped across the curriculum
+Students develop the main key skills of literacy, communication, numeracy, team building as an integral part of the curriculum, together with learning and thinking skills, which allow them to flourish as independent learners.
+These skills and others are mapped across the curriculum.

-All students follow a core curriculum in Years 7 to 9 which is delivered through a variety of mixed ability and ability grouped teaching with additional literacy and numeracy support for those who need it.
-All students student a full range of academic and creative subjects, which can be furthered at GCSE if chosen.
+All students follow a core curriculum in Year 7 to 9, which is delivered through a variety of mixed ability and ability grouped teaching with additional literacy and numeracy support for those who need it.
+All students study a full range of academic and creative subjects, which can be furthered at GCSE if chosen.

 In the summer term of Year 9 students move to their GCSE options to maintain momentum for learning